packruler/Mocs-Arcade/README.md

 <code>git clone https://github.com/packruler/Mocs-Arcade.git --branch Release</code>

-Downloading using git allows up to help keep this software up to date for you as well as the games you install
+Downloading using git allows us to help keep this software up to date for you as well as the games you install

 To launch the arcade please open Mocs-Arcade.jar
 If you plan on needing the Log please run it in a command line terminal with: